eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 # Hosting

 Before eusebius.tech, I was hosting a simpler website through [GitHub Pages](https://pages.github.com/) at [eugenius1.github.io](http://eugenius1.github.io) (which now links to this domain).
 GitHub Pages can host a static website from a repository as well as project pages.
-A static website is like a folder containing fully-rendered contents, whereas a dynamic website is like a program which runs on a server and produces content when you make a request.
+A static website is like a folder containing fully-rendered contents, whereas a dynamic website is like a program which runs on a server and produces content when someone requests a page.

 The beauty of GitHub Pages is that I can have my website hosted, for free, at a custom domain.
 This is true freedom, taking my website name from `eugenius1.github.io` to a much more friendly `eusebius.tech`.
 One downside is that I lose https as I now would have to implement a secure connection myself instead of GitHub doing that for me.

 The screenshot belows shows the DNS Records for my domain.
 These are just settings for where subdomains lie.
 The key settings for the transfer from GitHub Pages are `A`-records for `@` and `*`. `CNAME`-record for `www` is for having the subdomain `www.eusebius.tech`, which for me links to the apex domain `eusebius.tech`.
-[Read more on setting up custom domains on GitHub Pages](https://help.github.com/articles/about-supported-custom-domains/ "GitHub Pages: About supported custom domains").
+Read more on [setting up custom domains on GitHub Pages](https://help.github.com/articles/about-supported-custom-domains/ "GitHub Pages: About supported custom domains").

 ![alt text](/img/blog/2016/hover-dns.png "DNS settings on hover.com")